Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2021

 biblical Complete Resurrection view, and that of the more traditional Partial Resurrection view.
 Proper understanding of the

-resurrection has a great bearing on how we evangelize and appropriate end-times events, and our desire of truth over tradition.
+resurrection has a great bearing on how we understand end-times events and evangelize truthfully, as well as our desire of truth over

-Satan loves extra-biblical beliefs such as the Partial Resurrection view, in part because it causes divisions among Christians.
-It also
+tradition.
+Satan loves extra-biblical beliefs such as the Partial Resurrection view, in part because it causes divisions among believers.

-causes confusion among Christians and further inability to reach souls.
-And most importantly, it reduces the value of the resurrection
+It also causes confusion among believers and increased inability to reach lost souls.
+And most importantly, it reduces the value of the

-Man says we have hope in death; but the Bible claims over and over that our hope is in the Resurrection.
-Unfortunately, most
+Men say we have hope in death; but the Bible claims over and over that our hope is in the resurrection.
+Unfortunately, most believers

-believers have gullibly taken on the traditional view of the Partial Resurrection, believing that a human's mind and body can exist apart
+have gullibly taken on the traditional view of the Partial Resurrection, believing that a human's mind and body can exist apart from

-from each other simultaneously; and that the minds of believers float away into heaven and remain conscious when they die.
-This
+each other simultaneously; and that the minds of believers float away into heaven and remain conscious when they die.
+This extra-

-extra-biblical belief supports a dual human existence of body and mind.
-But the Bible never describes separation of the mind and the
+biblical belief supports a dual human existence of body and mind.
+But the Bible never describes separation of the mind and the body.

-body.
-Because the Partial Resurrection myth is so important to many, all other scriptures describing the very important human
+Because the Partial Resurrection myth is so important to so many, all other scriptures describing the very important human

 resurrection are continually explained away as body-only.
 This is how believers that don't have the Spirit get around the truth.
 Every